|

 used only at home and not subjected to the possible bumps from travel,

-set-up on stage, etc.
+set-up on stage, etc. Also acceptable for amps on the road which

 Can accept set-screw or "knurled" type